NomicFoundation/hardhat/docs/guides/migrate-from-buidler.md

 `artifacts.require("Ownable")` nor `ethers.getContractFactory("Ownable")`.
 You need to use the contract's Fully Qualified Name instead (e.g. `contracts/Ownable.sol:Ownable`).

-If you try to import a contract with a repeated name, Hardhat will fail, with an error that includes the different options to fix it.
+If you try to import a contract with a repeated name, Hardhat will fail and show an error message that includes the different options to fix it.
 All you need to do is copy & paste them.

 For example, you may need to replace this